 Success can mean many things based on the facts and what you need.
 Recovering damages could be the difference between paying off your medical bills, recouping your lost wages, and securing what your pain and suffering are worth.
 And while there are no guarantees, you can do a few things to improve your odds of success in a personal injury claim.

-Most cases settle, and insurance companies quickly suggest you can handle things without an attorney.
+Most cases settle, and insurance companies quickly suggest you can handle things without an injury attorney.
 They may even offer a fast settlement; However, you could leave money on the table by accepting too quickly.
-You should work with a nearby personal injury lawyer in the area.
+You should work with a local personal injury lawyer.
 This provides an objective and professional opinion about your unique situation.

 Most quality personal injury law firms in Youngstown, including KNR, take cases on contingency.
 Your lawyer does not get paid unless you obtain a jury award or financial settlement.